-- Major cooling system repairs should be performed by a NISSAN dealer.
-The service procedures can be found in the appropriate NISSAN Service Manual. - Improper servicing can result in reduced heater performance and engine overheating.
+Major cooling system repairs should be performed by a NISSAN dealer.
+The service procedures can be found in the appropriate NISSAN Service Manual.
+Improper servicing can result in reduced heater performance and engine overheating.

 - To avoid being scalded, never change the coolant when the engine is hot. - Never remove the radiator cap when the engine is hot.
 Serious burns could be caused by high pressure fluid escaping from the radiator. - Avoid direct skin contact with used coolant.
-If skin contact is made, wash thoroughly with soap or hand cleaner as soon as possible.

-Keep coolant out of reach of children and pets.

-Engine coolant must be disposed of properly.
-Check your local regulations.
+If skin contact is made, wash thoroughly with soap or hand cleaner as soon as possible. - Keep coolant out of reach of children and pets. - Open radiator drain plug at the bottom of radiator, and remove radiator filler cap. - Be careful not to allow coolant to contact drive belts. - Waste coolant must be disposed of properly.
+Check your local regulations. - Close the radiator drain plug securely after the coolant is drained.